Version 1.0 - Last Updated: 12 Jun 2024

 Architecture courses

 You may treat the 2 parts of an architecture course as a single course for student support purposes.
-They can attract undergraduate funding for both parts.
+It's important to note they can attract undergraduate funding for both parts.

 To treat the course as a single course the student must:

-There is further information on eligibility in the guidance chapters of Student Finance England's practitioners’ website.
+There's further information on eligibility in the guidance chapters on the SFE practitioners’ website.

 Changes introduced by the Architects Registration Board (ARB) mean that they no longer accredit new part 1 courses.
 Existing course accreditation will expire on 31 December 2027.